 Contribution of Iranians to Islamic Arts

-- Painting thrived despite limited permission Iranian artists had in order to show their art.
-Several dishes, remained from the early post-Islam era, indicate how Iranians decorated them by Qoranic verses embellished by leaves and flowers.
-After the first two centuries of heavy control over Iranian arts, when eventually Samanids (approximately 10th century) rose to independent power and Seljuks occupied and ruled Iran, miniature painting returned to Iranian arts and indigenous talents found some opportunities to showcase themselves.
-This continued to the end of Safavids (approximately 18th century).
+- Painting thrived despite the limited permission Iranian artists had in order to show their art.
+Several dishes, remaining from the early post-Islam era, indicate how Iranians decorated them with Quranic verses embellished with leaves and flowers.
+After the first two centuries of heavy control over Iranian arts, when eventually Samanids (approximately 10th century) rose to independent power and Seljuks occupied and ruled Iran, the miniature painting returned to Iranian arts and indigenous talents found some opportunities to showcase themselves.
+This continued to the end of the Safavids (approximately 18th century).

 - Glass-making art was very much appreciated in Iran before Islam and many artists created works that were highly demanded inside and outside Iranian borders.
-Sassanian period, the last dynasty before Arabs’ conquest of Iran, was the climax of this art in Iran to the extent that Iranian glassware was even bought and kept at far countries like Japan.
+The Sassanian period, the last dynasty before the Arabs’ conquest of Iran, was the climax of this art in Iran to the extent that Iranian glassware was even bought and kept in far countries like Japan.

 - Textile motifs indicate how old the tradition of creating motifs in Iran has been continuing.
 It used to be on rocks, pottery, carpets, textile, painting, etc. A visit to Iranian architecture from ancient times till now is a great witness to see how certain motifs have been used for thousands of years and continued in post-Islam Iran.
 What is known as arabesque is the same as Iranian repetitive floral and vegetal patterns.

 - Metal works have been very popular among ancient Iranians and their works in making exquisite swords, figurines, rhytons, etc have been greatly admired by many.
-In post-Islam Iran, candle-sticks, lamps, astrolabes, swords & daggers, incense burners, ritual plates, etc were made with ultimate skill of Iranian artists and can be seen in some of Iranian museums.
+In post-Islam Iran, candle sticks, lamps, astrolabes, swords & daggers, incense burners, ritual plates, etc were made with the ultimate skill of Iranian artists and can be seen in some of the Iranian museums.